-TON Execute Order No. 2020-09 requires wearing masks when in public, even for fully vaccinated persons.
-Wearing masks lowers the risk of getting and spreading infection.
-Variants most common variants in Arizona are: California (9%) and UK (47%) variants.
-The more concerning variants (Brazil and South Africa) have also been detected.
+COVID-19 virus subtypes (variants) can potentially be more contagious or cause severe disease.
+The most common variants in Arizona are two California types (5% and 16%) and UK (52%) variants.
+More concerning variants include Brazil (2%) and South Africa (<1%) that may be more dangerous.
 Minimizing spread can decrease new mutations.
 Vaccination and continued wearing of masks, maintaining 6' distance, and avoiding gatherings and crowds protects against COVID-19 spread.